ILIAS-eLearning/ILIAS/Services/Mail/README.md

   entered one more usernames (might be also an email address) matching existing accounts.
 If the access check evaluates to `false`, the recipients are considered **invalid**.

+No additional permission checks are implemented, for instance there is **no** check if a sending account is a course or group participant, if it explicitly enters a course or group role identifier as recipient.

 ### Account Status vs. Channel

 An account is considered to be able to read internal messages, if the `TermsOfService` are accepted (if enabled) **and**